 Eyelid bags (puffy lower eyelids)

-Puffy lower eyelids, or under-eye bags are caused by a combination factors.
+Puffy lower eyelids, or under-eye bags are caused by a combination of factors.
 Our fat inside the lower eyelid starts to move forward.
-In addition we tend to develop swelling and fluid in the thinning loosening skin of the lower eyelid.
+In addition we tend to develop swelling and fluid in the thinning, loosening skin of the lower eyelid.
 Lastly, the areas around the lower lid tend to become more hollow, which worsens the appearance of the puffiness in the lid.
-We address these changes with a combination of treatments including treatments to the skin like chemical peels or laser resurfacing, in office procedures such as filler injections (Restylane, Juvederm, Belotero), and sometimes surgery, called a lower eyelid blepharoplasty.
+We address these changes with a combination of treatments including treatments to the skin like chemical peels or laser resurfacing, in office procedures such as filler injections (Restylane, Juvederm, Belotero), and, if necessary, a surgical procedure called a lower eyelid blepharoplasty.

 Dark circles under the eyes (lower eyelid hollows)